 Obstructive sleep apnea is a serious and potentially life threatening condition, which involves the airway collapse of the pharynx during sleeping periods.
 This airway collapse is caused by a decrease in muscle tone by either the pharynx, the tongue, soft palate, or a combination of these muscles.

 Anesthesia & Sedation Dentistry

-The type of anesthesia to be used for oral and maxillofacial surgery is determined by the procedure to be performed and the age, emotional and physical status of the patient.
-Learn more about anesthesia & sedation dentistry.
+The type of anesthesia to be used for oral and maxillofacial surgery is determined by the procedure to be performed and the age, emotional, and physical status of the patient.
+Learn more about anesthesia and sedation dentistry.

 Botox & Juvederm Dermal Fillers

 Our skilled dentists provide Botox and Juvederm injections to patients in Houston, TX.
-Dermal fillers add volume to the face to reduce appearance of wrinkles and replenishes hydration to the skin.
+Dermal fillers add volume to the face to reduce the appearance of wrinkles and replenish hydration to the skin.
 Learn more about our Houston dermal filler treatments.

 Learn More about Botox Learn More about Juvederm